bpowers24/Demo-Repo/README.md

 2. Of the threatened species, how many of those individuals are outside of their normal weight?

 Everyone should complete the following:
-- [ ] Pull/fetch the latest changes
+- [ ] Pull/fetch recent changes in GitHub desktop.
 - [ ] On the main branch, open the `zoo_project.Rproj` file.
 - [ ] Open `QAQC_zoo_animals.R`.
 - [ ] Run the entire script.